 DoxyKlor is proven to easily annihilate viruses & microbials that are harder to kill than Covid.
 That's how we earned our listing on EPA N-List.
-In fact, DoxyKlor has acheived EPA approval for claims against emerging pathogens.
+DoxyKlor is also EPA registered to claim efficacy against emerging pathogens in the future.

-Chlorine dioxide, the active ingredient in DoxyKlor, is also the only treatment approved for use against anthrax terrorism.
-DoxyKlor stands ready for daily and emergency decontamination of pharmaceutical production facilities, disaster areas, food and beverage processing plants, raw commodities, irrigation pipes, and sick buildings against emerging pathogen threats.
+Chlorine dioxide was the first decontaminating agent approved for use against anthrax terrorism.
+As a leader in the field of chlorine dioxide disinfectants, DoxyKlor stands ready for daily and emergency decontamination of pharmaceutical production facilities, disaster areas, food and beverage processing plants, raw commodities, irrigation pipes, and sick buildings against emerging pathogen threats.

 it's just the tip of the iceberg

 when it comes to